 If your church sanctuary is medium to large in size, you should probably think about miking up the drum kit.
 In a smaller building you will be able to hear the cymbals and hi-hat quite well, but in a larger building, the sound just won’t carry the same.
 By using microphones, you will end up with a much more balanced sound.
 You should read my post that covers the Shure drum microphone kit.

 23)Consider a drum kit screen/shield

 I’m generally not a big fan of drum screens from an aesthetic point of view, as it seems to me to give out a signal that a drum it on it’s own is just too wild for church and that church music needs to be sanitized in some way.
 Having said that, in a smaller church building, it can be a useful way to control volume level, as the drum kit even un-miked will often be much louder than the rest of the band.
-By using a drum shield and miking up the drum kit, it gives more control over the volume.
+By using a drum shield in your church and miking up the drum kit, it gives more control over the volume.

 24)Use quality XLR patch cables

 I can’t emphasise this one enough through my own experience.
 I’ve bought cheap patch cables and then a few weeks down the line, begin to wonder where the hum is coming from.
 Save yourself time, money and headaches by just buying quality XLR patch cables and instrument cables from the word go.

 Check out my Recommended Gear page here

 25)Mic stand ideas

 I know this seems a bit obvious.
 Isn’t there just one type of mic stand?
 Well no there isn’t.
 Don’t feel constrained to just the one design.
 There are a number of different types and sizes of stand out there for all types of configuration.
 You can get short stands that are better suited for a bass drum or for guitar amps.
 You can get stands that are weight balanced for miking up cymbals, so they don’t fall over.
 There are desktop stands and lectern stands too.
 Look around and see which microphone stand would work best for each application.